-The rest of the questions in Section K ask about off-farm work for the principal producer, spouse, or any other member of the household.
-If one or all worked off the farm then continue.
-If no one in the household also worked off the farm then you can proceed to Item 15.
+The next few questions ask about off-farm work for the principal producer, spouse, or any other member of the household.
+If any member of the household, including the principal producer and spouse, worked off the farm (in any setting including another farm), then continue.
+If no one in the household also worked off the farm, then you can proceed to Section M (CRR)/Section L (Oats, Peanuts, Soybeans).